-Clients: Unum Life Insurance of America, First TN Bank, SunTrust Bank, US National Parks Service, Erlanger Health System, National Assoc. of Women Business Owners (NAWBO), SE Assoc. of Social Workers, Metropolitan Ministries, and the City of Chattanooga.
+Clients: New York University (Business program), Unum Life Insurance of America, First TN Bank, SunTrust Bank, US National Parks Service, Erlanger Health System, National Assoc. of Women Business Owners (NAWBO), SE Assoc. of Social Workers, Metropolitan Ministries, and the City of Chattanooga.

-Deborah’s cross-cultural coaching and workshops are tailored for the Global-Southern connection.
+Deborah’s cross-cultural coaching and workshops are tailored for the Global-Southern connection but are agile for cross-cultural competence and can be applied to cross-cultural marketing.
 Using the engaging style of Southern storytelling, her book, Going Southern: The No-Mess Guide to Success in the South, combines culture, humor, and tips for expats & US transplants coming into the South and those who work with them.
-The book was featured nationally on CSPAN and is often bought in bulk.
+The book was featured nationally on CSPAN book TV and is often bought in bulk.

 Clients: Volkswagen, Nissan, International Paper, Kimberly Clark, La-Z-Boy Inc., BlueCross BlueShield of TN, Birmingham International Center, Chambers of Commerce (Chattanooga and Birmingham), and the Birmingham International Center.
 Deborah served as VP of Communication for the Chattanooga Area Chamber of Commerce’s International Council.